jasoncable/i-can-program-too/manuscript/Chapter03.md

 The compiler looks to see if you are trying to use a `string`, in this case, that may be null.

 %% JLC: add some examples

+### Conclusion

+Strings form the basis of spoken language communications.
+Having a better understanding of C# strings helps to write better programs.